microsoft/sarif-tutorials/docs/3-Beyond-basics.md

 }
 ```

-In large code base, a user might not immediately see where the variable `expr` came from
+In a large code base, a user might not immediately see where the variable `expr` came from
-or why it is considered `tainted`.
+or why it is considered tainted.
 `result.relatedLocations` can help:

 ```json